hpassow/jekyll-base/_posts/2018-06-12-Netlify-Exercise.markdown

 I found Netlify to be super easy to use.
 I started out doing web sites in vim/Notepad and my current site is WordPress.
 I haven't really done a good deal in between, and I haven't had need to play with anything more technical on the web development front.
 I was really impressed with how super easy it was to deploy.

-I chose Jeckyll because it was highly rated.
+I chose Jekyll because it was highly rated.
 Knowing I don't know a good deal about how this is deployed, something highly rated will generally tend to have fewer bugs on the whole.
-The only problem I encountered during setup was with that, not with Netlify.  *Sheepish look* It was not knowing how to enter <br> when doing the "Quick Facts" section on the About page and then not knowing the equivalent for <i> here.
+The only problem I encountered during setup was with that, not with Netlify.  *Sheepish look* I didn't realize that a double space was a line break, and I've been doing a double space after a period forever.
 That was solved with Google.

 Provide a link to documentation for a technical/developer-focused product, which you think are well done, and briefly explain why you think they are well done.
 Why do you think SSL/HTTPS is important?